AJWest22/MS4/README.md

 4. The fourth bug to be fixed during development, was that any user could buy something from the store, regardless if they had an account or not, this was ammended by wrapping the secure checkout button in an if statement, and removing it and replacing it with a message asking the user to login first.

+5. There was a bug with Stripe this was corrected by creating a second endpoint for the deployed site and setting a new Webhook secret key in Heroku.

+6. There was a bug with sending emails, this was corrected by removing a unneeded variable called "DEVELOPMENT from the config variables in Heroku.

 ### HTML Development